swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 Then I want the form to wrap its fields into the `article` object, and use the `create_article` POST request when submitted.
 Finally I need to add second field to the form, which will allow me to type in the content of my article when being created.

 This will be a *textarea* type of field, with different class name and the placeholder.

 I'll also update the icon here, but that's irrelevant.
-I don't have the fontawesome integrated here, but if you are keen how to do it, I already have a tutorial for this.
-Check [episode 51](https://hanamimastery.com/episodes/51-integrate-font-awesome-in-hanami) for all the details of how to configure font awesome in your apps.
+I don't have the *FontAwesome* integrated here, but if you are keen how to do it, I already have a tutorial for this.
+Check [episode 51](https://hanamimastery.com/episodes/51-integrate-font-awesome-in-hanami) for all the details of how to configure font awesome in your apps!

 Now in the form I want to update yet the `cancel` button, to redirect me to the articles list.